assaabloy-ppi/salt-channel/files/spec-salt-channel.md

     =================

     b  bytes  EncryptedMessage
-                Encrypted bytes, encrypted and authenticated with TweetNaCl's crypto_box() function.
+                Encrypted bytes, encrypted and authenticated with the
+                crypto_box() function [NACL].
 EncryptedMessage can be of arbitrary size.
                 Note, for messages M3, and M4, the EncryptedMessages is a Binson object.
 This is not a requirement of the application data messages.
 They are arbitrary byte arrays.

                   Figure 3: Encrypted message format.

 The authenticated encryption algorithm from TweetNaCl [NACL, TWEET-1, TWEET-2] is used.
 It is called "crypto_box".
 The corresponding function to decrypt and verify is called "crypto_box_open". crypto_box() takes a 24-byte nonce.
+The first 16 bytes of the ciphertext is used to authenticate the message when it is decrypted.
+Encryption and authentication is done in one atomic function call and is described in the original NaCl paper [NACL].

 Both Client and Server use the first 8 bytes of the nonce to store a signed 64-bit integer in little-endian byte order.
 This integer is 1, 3, 5, ... for Client; increasing by 2 for each message.
 This integer is 2, 4, 6, ... for Server; increasing by 2 for each message.
+The rest of the bytes of the nonce must be set to zero.